WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 - User doesn't need to do anything during stasis
 - Requires redoing the setup phase (no peer interaction required)

-### Conclusion (TODO)
+### Conclusion

+Social recovery schemes have some very promising features but there are many social and technical factors which must be taken into accound in order to use them appropriately.
+Due to the combination of cryptographic techniques and the behaviour of multiple human actors, the simulation and threat modelling of these schemes is particularly difficult.

+While we cannot solve this, we hope that this rubrik draws attention to some factors which might otherwise have been overlooked and encourages further work in this area.

-> [name=peg] somewhere in the conclusion i would like to mention again this distinction between the need to recover lost encryption keys, and the need to re-establish new signing keys (not much point in recovering them). as this was the biggest 'aha' thing i took home from RWOT.
+Lastly, since asserting an identifier often involves cryptographic signing, we would like to re-emphasise the distinction between the need to recover lost *encryption* keys, and the need to re-establish new *signing* keys.
+That is to say there is little point in recovering a key used for signing once it is assumed to be compromised.
+Rather, we need a mechanism for establishing a new one.

-## References (TODO)
+## References

 - [Boneh, Lynn & Shacham 'Short Signatures from the Weil Pairing' - Journal of Cryptology, Sept 2004 Vol 17 Issue 4 p297-319](https://link.springer.com/article/10.1007%2Fs00145-004-0314-9)
 - [Gennaro Jarecki - Secure distributed key generation for discrete log](https://www.semanticscholar.org/paper/Secure-Distributed-Key-Generation-for-Discrete-Log-Gennaro-Jarecki/bf9e630c13f570e2df05b6dcce3ea987015af7c3)